nondejus/AwesomeUnityCommunity/README.md

 * [CameraLib4U](https://github.com/mortennobel/CameraLib4U) - A third person camera system for Unity using Chase Camera.
 * [Unity First Person View](https://github.com/TiagoF11/-Unity-First-Person-View) - An asset that allows you to have a First Person Perspective where first person objects do not clip through the environment, have a separate field of view from the environment and can receive shadows from the environment.
 * [GyroCam](https://github.com/keijiro/GyroCam) - Quasi-AR with gyroscopic input.
+* [Unity3D-PerlinCameraShake](https://github.com/baratgabor/Unity3D-PerlinCameraShake) -Perlin noise based camera shake MonoBehaviour script for Unity3D, ready to attach to a Camera.
+Uses a coroutine-based execution that exits after the job is done.
+Should be relatively performant.

 ## Physics <a name="physics"></a>